rovaughn/platform-docs/platform/manual/project/directory-structure/conf/session-store.yaml.rst

    This file is rendered as a template.
 Refer to :ref:`Conf files templating <conf-templating>` for more details.

-Config for Redis microservice, which is used for storing session information by auth and gateway, are present here.
+Config for the Redis microservice, which is used for storing session information by auth and gateway, is presented here.

 .. code-block:: yaml